azu/hatenabookmark-rename-tags/README.md

       # ignore cache data
       $ HATENA_ACCESS_TOKEN="___" HATENA_ACCESS_SECRET="____" hantenabookmark-replace-tags --reload --user test --before "before" --after "after"

 `hantenabookmark-replace-tags` use cache data by default.
-Your hatena bookmarks cache data is stored into `.cache/search.data`.
+The cache data is stored into `.cache/search.data`.

 If your want to reload your bookmarks, use `--reload` flags.

 **Limitation**: This script support only *public* bookmarks.

 It depended on [search.data](https://github.com/azu/hatebu-mydata-parser/blob/master/doc/search.data-format.md).
-Hatena bookmark API does not provide listing API of bookmarks.
+Because, Hatena bookmark API does not provide listing API of bookmarks.

 ## Changelog